InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

       /**
        * true - Vendor is allowed to use an Out-of-Band Legal Basis
-       * false - Vendor is NOT allowed to use an Out-of-Band Legal Basis */
+       * false | undefined - Vendor is NOT allowed to use an Out-of-Band Legal Basis */
       '[vendor id]': Boolean
     },